-The sun, the very centerpiece of our solar system and the most important source of energy for life on Earth, is on the verge of receiving a visitor.
+The sun, the very centerpiece of our solar system and the most important source of energy for life on Earth, has a visitor.

-“The solar probe is going to a region of space that has never been explored before,” said Parker in a statement.
-“It’s very exciting that we’ll finally get a look.
+"The solar probe is going to a region of space that has never been explored before," Parker said in an earlier statement.
+"It’s very exciting that we’ll finally get a look.
 One would like to have some more detailed measurements of what’s going on in the solar wind.
 I’m sure that there will be some surprises.
-There always are.”
+There always are."

-Unlike the Greek legend Icarus, whose wings melted when he flew too close to the sun, NASA's new spacecraft will come prepared.
-To protect its instruments from temperatures approaching 2,600 degrees Fahrenheit, the Parker Solar Probe (which was originally named the Solar Probe Plus) features an 8-foot-wide, 4.5-inch-thick carbon-composite foam shield called the Thermal Protection System (TPS).
+Unlike the Greek legend Icarus, whose wings melted when he flew too close to the sun, NASA's new spacecraft came prepared.
+To protect its instruments from temperatures approaching 2,600 degrees Fahrenheit (1,426 degrees Celsius), the Parker Solar Probe (which was originally named the Solar Probe Plus) features an 8-foot-wide, 4.5-inch-thick carbon-composite foam shield called the Thermal Protection System (TPS).

-Unlike traditional armor, the solar shield weighs only 160 pounds and, according to Vice, has an internal structure of 97 percent air.
+Unlike traditional armor, TPS weighs only 160 pounds and has an internal structure of 97 percent air.
 The engineering behind its design is so efficient that those components protected on the shaded side will astoundingly experience nothing more than room temperature.
 NASA installed the shield in June after it was briefly attached late last year just for testing.

 Much like the Cassini spacecraft's series of ever-closer dives toward Saturn, the probe will experience no fewer than 24 close encounters with the sun using repeated gravity assists from Venus.
 The next encounter is expected in January 2020.
 Its most precarious dive through the sun's outer atmosphere, projected to occur in 2024, will have it passing by the sun's surface at a distance of only 3.8 million miles.
 As a comparison, the closest NASA has ever approached the sun is from a distance of 27 million miles with the Helios 2 spacecraft in 1976.

 At that point, the Parker Solar Probe will make history by becoming the fastest man-made object ever.
 Its closest approach to the sun will send the spacecraft speeding along at a record-breaking 450,000 miles per hour.
 "That's fast enough to get from Philadelphia to Washington, D.C., in one second," NASA added.